Our 20th season!

 If your film is accepted, we may reach out to you in the future to share your work for our touring program.
 While we usually don’t have the budget to fund screening fees for these events, we deeply appreciate your generosity in sharing your work to help us develop a wider audience for screendance.
 Please note: Selecting the second option when submitting (which says “Additionally, I grant permission for SSF to screen this entry at subsequent venues”) will greatly increase the likelihood of your work being invited to our touring program after initial acceptance.
 However, this line item is not taken into account when judging for initial acceptance into the festival, and we may still ask you for permission to bring your work on tour.
 If your film is accepted for screening this year, it is automatically a part of the Sans Souci Archive, listed on our website.
 Your film itself will not be published nor distributed to any other person or organization, but if you provide a trailer, we will include that link in your listing on our website.
 Your film may be exhibited completely or partially during educational events organized by Sans Souci and its campus affiliates (Screening Partners), for example as part of lectures on screendance at universities and conferences.

 If the submission fee creates a financial barrier to your entry, Sans Souci may be able to help.
-For the first time ever, we’re offering a limited number of submission fee waivers and fee assistance to those with financial hardship, with a preference for artists from historically or currently marginalized communities.
-If you’d like to apply for this program, please submit an application form by the Early Bird Deadline of February 28.
-You’ll be notified shortly after the Early Bird Deadline whether or not you’ve been selected for a waiver.
-If not, you’ll still receive the Early Bird Deadline price for submission.
+We offer a limited amount of fee assistance to those with financial hardship, with a preference for artists from historically or currently marginalized communities.
+If you’d like to apply for this program, please submit an application form by the early deadline (Feb 28, 2023).
+You’ll be notified shortly afterward whether or not you’ve been selected for a waiver.
+If not, you’ll still receive the early deadline price for submission.
 As stated in our mission and values, increasing equitable access to dance cinema festivals is a high priority for us.
 If you have questions about this, please feel free to contact us.
-Note: Submitting this form does not guarantee receiving a waiver.
+Submitting the form does not guarantee receiving a waiver.
 Receiving fee assistance does not grant acceptance to the festival.
 All films submitted must go through curation, and may or may not be accepted for screening.
 Due to the limited amount of fee assistance available, artists selected will only be able to submit one film.
 If you are looking for help with the cost of covering multiple submissions, please reach out at the contact link above about requesting a bulk submission discount.